solkim-83/tp/docs/team/bangyiwu.md

     * Edited and added Ui.png.
 (First iteration)
     * Added documentation for the sorting function [\#148]()
     * Did cosmetic tweaks to fix documentation issues raised in PED: [\#226]()
+    * Drew and uploaded the new application logo
   * Developer Guide:
     * Added implementation details of the reminder-related functions.
     * Added implementation details of the sorting feature. [\#148]()